 The Coastal region of Kenya is an important agro-ecological zone and a water scarcity area.
 The climatic conditions are of hot lowland humid tropics.
-The crops commonly cultivated in Hola include; Mangoes, Cashew nuts, Coconuts, Copra, Cotton, Vegetables, Citrus Trees, Bananas, Macadamia Nuts, etc.
+The crops commonly cultivated in Taveta include; Mangoes, Cashew nuts, Coconuts, Copra, Cotton, Vegetables, Citrus Trees, Bananas, Macadamia Nuts, etc.

-However, commercial farming is not viable mainly because of water scarcity, unproductive soils and unfavourable terrains.
+However, commercial farming in most Town except for Taveta is not viable mainly because of water scarcity, unproductive soils and unfavourable terrains.
 With wastewater reuse and its associated nutrient benefits, it is expected that increased productivity of agriculture can be realized.